Frequently asked questions

 This is because the new template is not fully recognized on the server side.
 To solve this issue, restart the related network service.
 Even though the new template item appears in the New drop-down list in the Diagram group on the utility network ribbon, the related service must be restarted before using it from a network service layer.

-I'm trying to create a general diagram template using a trace rule, but I am often receiving the following error message: Error 001890: Invalid subnetwork connectivity, multiple subnetwork controllers with different subnetwork names found. when I try to generate diagrams based on this template.
-How do I configure the trace rule to get past the error and only show features through valid terminal paths?
+I want to set up a general diagram template using a trace rule, but when I test my new template starting from network features or objects currently selected as inputs in my network map I am often receiving the following error message: Error 001890: Invalid subnetwork connectivity, multiple subnetwork controllers with different subnetwork names found..
+What can I do to avoid such an error?

-When generating a diagram using a Trace rule configured on a diagram template, the specified Trace rule doesn't care about any starting point you may have set up in your network map.
-By default, it only considers the network element(s) you selected in your network map to start tracing.
-Then, if the template is not configured to focus on any specific starting point among the input network element(s), the diagram creation process is going to start a trace from each of the input.
-Also, if there are terminals on one or more of them, it is going to start tracing from each terminal.
-Then, it raises an error if it detects incompatibility with the specified trace rule parameters and the "starting points" from which it tried tracing.
-To make your trace rule starts from the only input network element(s)/terminal(s) you expect and properly applies at diagram creation, you have to use the Add Set Starting Point By Attribute Rule prior to your Trace rule when configuring your custom template.
-Thanks to such a rule, you will make the Trace rule focus on the only network elements and terminals from which you want it to start tracing.
+When generating a diagram from network features or objects selected as inputs using a diagram template configured with Trace rule, the specified Trace rule doesn't care about any starting point you may have set up in your network map.
+By default, it only considers the network elements you selected in your network map to start tracing.
+Then, if the template is not configured to focus on any specific starting points among the input network elements, the diagram creation process is going to start a trace from each of the input.
+Also, if there are terminals on one or more of them, it starts tracing from each terminal.
+Then, it raises an error if it detects incompatibility with the specified trace rule parameters and the starting points from which it tried tracing.
+To make your trace rule start from only the input network elements or terminals you expect and properly apply at diagram creation, you must use the Add Set Starting Point By Attribute Rule tool prior to the Trace rule when configuring a custom template.
+The Trace rule focuses only on the network elements and terminals among the selected inputs from which you want it to start tracing.

-Please also note that even if you select a single network element as an input for your diagram creation, your trace rule may not only start tracing from this single input network element.
-Indeed, you must always have in mind the network diagram building process specifics.
+Even if you select a single network element as an input for your diagram creation, your trace rule may not only start tracing from this single input network element.
+Indeed, the network diagram building process specifics apply.
 Since each time the network diagram building process creates an element in the in-memory diagram graph, it maintains graph completeness and shows relations between contents and containers, the diagram graph may be not only composed of the single network element you selected as input at the time the Trace rule applies.
 This diagram graph may also reference the hierarchy of containers related to this single input network element if it is contained.
 This diagram graph may also reference the from and to junctions of any lines.
 Then, without specifying any starting point among all these diagram graph elements, the Trace rule you configured on your template will try tracing from each of them and can fail.

 Diagram layer definition on diagram templates